 Thank you for your interest in the

-Orthopaedic Surgery Residency Program at the University of Washington.
+Orthopaedic Surgery Residency Program

-We will be participating in the Electronic Residency Application Service (ERAS) for the 2019 Match.
+We will be participating in the Electronic Residency Application Service (ERAS) for the 2024 Match.
 Please contact your Student Affairs Office for processing procedures for ERAS applications.

-We require the Dean's letter and transcript from your medical school be submitted through ERAS.
-We request the AOA/CORD Standardized Letter of Recommendation (SLOR) Form be uploaded in ERAS by three references.
-This AOA/CORD SLOR form replaces the narrative LOR.
-A LOR may be attached to the form as a 2nd page but is NOT required (see Application Instructions).
+We require the Dean's letter and transcript from your medical school be submitted via ERAS.
+We request the AOA/CORD Standardized Letter of Recommendation (eSLOR) Form be uploaded in ERAS by three references.
+This AOA/CORD SLOR form replaces the narrative Letter of Reference (LOR).
+A narrative LOR may be attached to the eSLOR form as a 2nd page or preferably the narrative can be included in the comments section on the eSLOR (see Application Instructions).
 Recommendations from senior orthopaedists are particularly helpful, but only if you are well known by that individual.
-PLEASE NOTE: Your Chair, Research PhD, or non-surgeons do not need to use the AOA/CORD SLOR form and are welcome to submit their narrative LOR in ERAS.
-We will begin receiving applications on September 15, 2018.
-In order to assure a complete and timely review of your application, have all materials in by Wednesday, October 31, 2018.
+PLEASE NOTE: Your Chair, Research PhD, or non-surgeons do not need to use the AOA/CORD eSLOR form and are welcome to submit their narrative LOR in ERAS.
+Completion of a 2-page secondary application (available Sept.
+1, 2023) is required by Oct.
+1, 2023 for consideration for interview.
+USMLE Step 1 and Step 2 score reports are required prior to interviews on January 26.
+We will begin receiving applications when ERAS opens.
+In order to assure a complete and timely review of your application, have all materials in by October 1.

 Thank you again for your interest.

-The application deadline is October 31, 2018!
+The application deadline is October 1!